A nearly-neutral biallelic Moran model with biased mutation and linear and quadratic selection: Moran model with biased mutation, linear, and quadratic selection

 \subsection{Selection coefficients}

 Note that with a strictly haploid model dominance and over- and underdominance are impossible.
 A diploid selection model allowing for these effects involves two alleles that are lost or gained when a diploid individual competes against another diploid individual.
-In order to model diploids in such a haploid framework, we use a similar argument for obtaining selection coefficients to \citet{Muir09}.
+With two alleles lost, the transition matrix could no longer be tridiagonal.
+In order to model diploids in a haploid framework with a tridiagonal matrix, we use a similar argument for obtaining selection coefficients to \citet{Muir09}.
 Consider a population in Hardy-Weinberg equilibrium.
 The focal allele partners up with an allele randomly drawn from the population to obtain its fitness; it competes with another allele, which also obtains its fitness by partnering up with a further allele randomly drawn from the population.
 We define $B_1$ as determining the strength of first order and $B_2$ the strength of second order selection (so if $B_2=0$, the fitness effects are purely additive).
 Then the relative fitnesses for a diploid individual with $0$, $1$, and $2$ alleles of the focal type are given by $1$, $1+\tfrac{B_1}{2N}+\tfrac{B_2}{2N}$, and $1+2\tfrac{B_1}{2N}$.
 The relative differences in fitness of two (ordered) genotypes are given Table~(\ref{Table:Sel_coeff}), where the competing alleles are in bold.
 The two columns on the right correspond to the ordered genotypes containing the focal allele, the two on the left to the ordered genotypes involving the competitor allele; and analogously for the rows.

 The focal allele replaces its competitor according to their marginal fitness difference, whereas the two partner alleles remain unaffected.
 In other words, the probability of a selective change in the allele frequency from $i$ to $i+1$ per Moran event is: